MAnishSingh13275/repset_bridge/releases/MANUAL_UPLOAD_INSTRUCTIONS.md

 ## 🎯 **Expected Result**

 Once uploaded, your admin dashboard will:
-1. ✅ Generate installers that download `GymDoorBridge-v1.1.0.zip`
+1. ✅ Generate installers that download the latest release
 2. ✅ Bridge connects to `https://repset.onezy.in` automatically
 3. ✅ Gym locations can install and pair seamlessly